elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/nullish-coalescing-operator.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The not equals operator checks the first value to see if it is null or undefined; it returns the second value if it is null or undefined.</div><br />
-  <div><strong>Technical Response:</strong> Yes, you can use the NOT (!==) Equal operator to check to see if the first value is not equal to null or undefined; return the second value.
+  <div><strong>Interview Response:</strong> Yes, we can use the not equals strict equality operator to check to see if the first value is not equal to null or undefined, otherwise, it returns the value of its right-hand side operand.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />